-Oversight responsibility at UNL involves cooperative integrated activities of the Institutional Official (IO), the Institutional Animal Care and Use Committee (IACUC) and the Institutional Animal Care Program (IACP) staff.
-These entities jointly support use of animals by faculty and staff in pursuit of the missions of the university.
-The UNL vice chancellor for research and economic development has delegated overall responsibility for the animal care program to the IO, currently the associate vice chancellor for research.
+The Institutional Official (IO), the IACUC and IACP staff cooperate to support use of animals by faculty and staff in pursuit of the missions of the university.
+The university’s vice chancellor for research and economic development has delegated overall responsibility for the animal care program to the IO, currently the associate vice chancellor for research.